Anita Yuen

 Anita Yuen Wing Yee is a Hong Kong actress and beauty pageant titleholder.
 She is best known for her roles in the films C'est la vie, mon chéri (1993), He's a Woman, She's a Man (1994), and From Beijing with Love (1994).

 Pageant career

-At the age of 18, Yuen entered the Miss Hong Kong 1990 pageant.
-She was a heavy favorite to win the crown from the semifinal to final.
-During the semifinals on August 5, 1990, she won the Miss Photogenic award.
-She had a semifinal score of 485, placing 3rd overall.
-The finals were held on August 21, 1990.
-She eventually beat out another big favorite, Helen Yung who was 1st runner up and the winner of 2 other awards.
-Yuen later represented Hong Kong at the Miss Chinese International 1991 pageant, held on February 2, 1991.
-She took 1st runner up for Hong Kong.
-She also competed at the Miss Universe 1991 pageant in Las Vegas, Nevada.
-She failed to make the top 10 and was placed 60th.
+At the age of 18, Yuen won the Miss Hong Kong.
+She also took home the award for Miss Photogenic.
+The following year, Yuen represented Hong Kong in the 1991 Miss Chinese International pageant, ultimately finishing at first runner up.
+She represented Hong Kong at the Miss Universe 1991 pageant in Las Vegas.

+David Bordwell noted that in Hong Kong beauty pageants, particularly Miss Hong Kong, was a breeding ground for future star actresses such as Yuen to emerge.

 Film career

 Yuen's first film role was a bit part in Blackie Ko's film The Days of Being Dumb (1992).
 For her performance, she won Best New Performer at the 12th Hong Kong Film Awards.

 Yuen is best known for her role as the female lead in Derek Yee's 1993 tear-jerker C'est la vie, mon chéri (1993).
 She is also well-remembered in her cross-gender comic role opposite Leslie Cheung in He's a Woman, She's a Man (1994).
 The two roles won for her the Hong Kong Academy Best Actress awards.
 She also gave a powerful performance in, for instance, The Chinese Feast, co-starring together with Leslie Cheung.
 Apart from her role in a great many films, she has also acted in a number of Mainland-Taiwan television serials, such as Hua Mu Lan, opposite Vincent Zhao.